UG4/ughub/README.md

 Dependent packages will now be automatically installed.

-In order to add new package-sources, ughub provides the command 'addsource'.
+In order to add new package-sources, ughub provides the command `addsource`.
 Theoretically, anybody can create new package-sources and host them e.g. on github.
 UG4's public package-source is hosted at

 https://github.com/UG4/ug4-packages